 Mentoring as a process puts the mentee at the very centre of the work – the mentee sets the agenda and takes ownership of the agreed outcomes.
 To do this, the mentor makes informed decisions about the approach they will take and whether they even need to share their own experience if the mentee does not need it.

-This short course is designed to give a basic introduction to mentoring.
+This short course is designed to give a basic introduction to the theory of mentoring.
 After the course you can chose to complete the course quiz and download the certificate for a small fee.
 If you would like to become a qualified mentor, then please take a look at our Practitioner Mentor Programmes.

 Download the workbook: